elliotlarson/dev-notes/firebase-notes.md

 #### Grabbing by key

 You are able to grab by a single key in Firebase.
 This is essentially like a one-off `where` clause, allowing you to grab a subset of a collection where one of the child keys is equal to some value.
-For example:
+For example, this shows how to grab all bookmark nodes that have `uid` value set to a specific user's `uid`:

 ```typescript
 var bookmarks = [];